-Christine continues to be highly involved in the community, and serves on the Board of Directors for the Association of Fundraising Professionals (AFP), Saskatoon Chapter.
+Christine continues to be highly involved in the community, and serves on the Board of Directors for Dress for Success Saskatoon, the Saskatoon Housing Authority and The Saskatchewan Party.
 She was awarded The Governor General of Canada’s Queen Elizabeth II Diamond Jubilee Medal for her contributions and achievements in athletics, political involvements and community service.

 She is an avid runner, having competed with the Huskies Cross Country and Track & Field teams in university, and most recently completing the 2016 Boston Marathon.